 To sum it up, I’ve never had any focusing issues with this lens, even when shooting a moving subject.
 I guess it’s the nature of using a Sigma Art lens.

 Handling and Build Quality

-One thing that I was a bit disappointed with is the lack of complete weather-sealing: the lens doesn’t have the rubber O-ring on the lens mount that most professional lenses have.
+One detail I was a bit disappointed with is the 50mm f/1.4 DG HSM‘s lack of complete weather sealing.
+The lens doesn’t have the rubber O-ring on the lens mount that most professional lenses have.

-Overall, the Sigma 50mm f/1.4 DG HSM Art delivers what it promises: great quality for the price… but it’s not cheap.
-Still, if you’re looking for the best, this lens is a better value than the top-of-the-line equivalents from original camera manufacturers.)
+The Sigma 50mm f/1.4 DG HSM Art lens delivers what it promises.
+It’s great quality for the price.
+But it is not cheap.
+Still, if you’re looking for the best-value lens, this is better than similar top-of-the-line lenses.
+(Ones from original camera manufacturers.)